In short, if it wasn’t one thing, it would have been another.

 But Khrushchev crushed the Hungarian rising in 1956 just as thoroughly as Stalin.
 It was not leader personality that created Soviet aggression and oppression; it was the Soviet system itself.
 There would be no reset during the Cold War.

 This led to a period of realistic, though dangerous, relations with the USSR.
 Soviet power was based on expansionism or the appearance of it.
-US power was based on containment of Soviet influence.
+American power was based on containment of Soviet influence.
 The Kennedy, Nixon, Ford, Carter and Reagan Administrations never doubted this basic tenet of Cold War geopolitics.

 George H.W.
 Bush thus got the first chance for a true reset when the Soviet Union fell.
 It worked, for a time — first Bush, then Bill Clinton, enjoyed something of warm relations with Russia’s first democratic president, Boris Yeltsin.
 But the end of the Cold War had switched geopolitical polarities.
-US power increasingly became based on expansionism, or at least its appearance.
+American power increasingly became based on expansionism, or at least its appearance.
 Russian power was based on containment of American influence and power.

 This mismatch of perception led to a bizarre media narrative.
 When Vladimir Putin took power in 1999, one of his first acts was to crush the Chechen rising, just as Khrushchev had hammered Hungary in 1956 and Leonid Brezhnev had smashed Prague in 1968.